 Freehold buildings 2%

 Long leasehold property 0.8% to 2%

 Plant and machinery 10%

 Furniture and equipment 20%

 Computer equipment 33.33%

-Access in the source of constructi on are included a

 Assets in the course of construction are included at cost.
 Depreciation on assets is not charged until they are brought into use.